HeardLibrary/digital-scholarship/script/codegraf/ees2/index.md

 **Learning objectives** At the end of this lesson, the learner will:
 - import functions from a module in three ways
 - print the current time and delay the execution of a script
-- assign the path of the current working directory to a string
 - describe the relationship between methods and functions
 - explain the syntax for writing methods of an object
 - use the `.upper()` method to turn a string to all uppercase letters.